 A warm environment means a healthy, thriving string of frogs that can grow up to their maximum height and spread.

-The best grow zones for this plant is USDA 9-11.
-It means that this plant does well in higher than average temperature conditions.
+The best grow zones for this plant are USDA 9-11.
+It means that this plant does well in higher-than-average temperature conditions.

 It grows best in the temperature range of 55° – 75° F (13° – 24° C ).
 Even during the winter season, you wouldn’t want the temperature to fall below 50° F.